kimbjerge/insectDCT/hierarchicalB3L/README.md

 	year,trapDir,date,time,detectConf,detectId,x1,y1,x2,y2,fileName,taxaLabel,taxaId,taxaLevel,taxaConf,taxaSure,frameId

-- trapDir is the directory of the source files <subdir3>/<subdir2>  <br />
+- trapDir is the directory of the source files subdir3/subdir2  <br />
-- detectConf is the confidence for the YOLO11 arthropod detector  <br />
+- detectConf is the confidence score of the YOLO11 arthropod detector  <br />
-- detectId is always 0 and is the class id from YOLO11  <br />
+- detectId is always 0 and is the class id determined by YOLO11  <br />
 - x1,y1,x2,y2 is the coordinates in the images for the upper left corner and lower right corner of the bounding box surrounding the detected arthropod  <br />
 - filename is the name of the image file with the format subdir1/name.JPG  <br />
-- taxaLabel is the order, family, genus or species name of the arthropod found by the hierarchical classifier
+- taxaLabel is the order, family, genus or species name of the arthropod found by the hierarchical classifier see names below (taxaLevel 1-3)

 - taxaId and taxaLevel will be updated with the following classification codes: